iltommi/qdb-documentation/source/reference/wrpme_httpd.rst

     wrpme_httpd

+The server does not require specific privileges to run (i.e. you don't need to run the server from an administrator account).

 Interfacing with the cluster
 ==============================

 To function properly, the web server must:

  #.
-Run on the same :term:`node` than a wrpme :term:`server` from the :term:`cluster` you wish to interface to.
+Run on the same :term:`node` than a wrpme :term:`server` from the :term:`hive` you wish to interface to.
 It is of course possible to run one web server per node but this is not necessary.
  #.
 Run with privileges greater or equal than the wrpme server.
 The most practical solution is to run as the same user.
  #.
 If the daemon does not listen on the default port, you must specify the daemon's port with the daemon-port option.